boranku/Cryptography-Application/README.md

 # Cryptography-Application (Ongoing)
-Desktop application written in Java that ciphers and deciphers texts using several methods such as Caesar Cipher, Vigenère Cipher.
+Desktop application that ciphers and deciphers texts using several methods such as Caesar Cipher, Vigenère Cipher.